DodoGames7/Dodo-Bot-Wiki/patchnotes.md

  ✅| ending interaction in `&meme` command should no longer change the meme to disable the buttons, it will instead display a message that the interaction with the system has been ended
- ✅| added a command to check the date where the bot is gonna go offline (`&expiretime`) ✅| added a button to the support server in `&help` command via a button
+ ✅| added a command to check the date where the bot is gonna go offline (`&expiretime`) ✅| added a button to the support server in `&help` command via a button ✅| &say command should no longer allow users to mention roles, users, etc as well as everyone ping, this is useful to prevent raids/abuse using the command

 ```
 # 2022 feb 23th
 **Stable 1.4.0** **(BIG UPDATE EDITION)**